 - 2.6 The (Executive) Head Teacher has overall responsibility for their authorised establishment.
-Their duties include: - Approving new staff appointments within the authorised establishment. - Authorising contracts between £1,000 and £15,000, in conjunction with the School Finance Lead and Trust CFO. - Signing cheques and releasing electronic payments as detailed in the scheme of delegation.
+Their duties include: - Approving new staff appointments within the authorised establishment. - Authorising expenditure or contracts of up to £15,000, in conjunction with the School Finance Lead and Trust CFO. - Signing cheques and releasing electronic payments as detailed in the scheme of delegation.